Software Metrics¶

 DORA

-The DevOps Research and Assessment (DORA) framework emphasizes Four Key Metrics of DevOps related to deployment frequency, lead time, change failure rate, and time to restore service.
-It's geared towards improving software delivery and operations.
+The DevOps Research and Assessment (DORA) framework emphasizes Four Key Metrics of DevOps related to

 -